Mario Chalmers: College career

-Freshman year

 Chalmers began his college career on the bench behind guard Jeff Hawkins, but worked his way into the starting rotation in January 2006.
 He finished the season starting 21 of the final 22 games (missing only senior night).
 He finished his freshman year averaging 11.5 points per game, which was second highest on the team.
 He became the second freshman in Big 12 history to win Conference Player of the Week honors and was named National Freshman of the Week twice.
 He also set the KU and Big 12 Conference record for most steals in a season by a freshman with 89.
 Chalmers was named to the Big 12 All-Rookie Team, Big 12 All-Defensive Team, All-Big 12 Honorable Mention (Coaches), Third-Team All-Big-12 (AP), Big 12 All-Tournament Team and the Big 12 Tournament MVP after helping Kansas win the Big 12 tournament.
 In 33 games, he also averaged 2.2 rebounds, 3.8 assists and 2.7 steals per game.

-Sophomore year

 Chalmers was second on the team in scoring with 12.3 points per game as a sophomore, recording four 20-point games during the 2006–07 season.
 In the Big 12 Coaches Awards, Chalmers was named Co-Defensive Player of the Year with Marcus Dove of Oklahoma State.
 He also earned third-team All-Big 12 and All-Big 12 Defensive Team honors.
 His season total of 97 steals put him in first place in Kansas basketball history for steals in a single season.

-Junior year

 Chalmers averaged 12.8 points per game during his junior year.
 He also led the team with 4.3 assists per game, 46.8% three-point shooting accuracy, and 97 steals.
 His 97 steals tied the school's single season record, a record that he set as a sophomore.
 He scored 30 points in Kansas' win in the Big 12 Conference tournament title game against Texas.

 Chalmers was again named to the Big 12 All-Defensive Team, and earned second-team All-Big 12 honors.

 Chalmers helped his team win the 2008 NCAA Championship with a three-point shot with 2.1 seconds left in the final game.
 His three just before the end of regulation brought the game into overtime, where Kansas took over and defeated the Memphis Tigers, led by phenom freshman Derrick Rose.
 Chalmers was named Most Outstanding Player of the tournament.
 It was the Jayhawks' fifth national title (including two pre-tournament titles in 1922 and 1923).

 In April 2008, Chalmers declared for the NBA draft, forgoing his final year of college eligibility.

 On February 16, 2013, the University of Kansas basketball program retired his jersey, #15.